hcavarsan/kftray-blog/content/99.blog/posts/9-oss-legos.md

 ### Licenses Focusing on Collaboration and Protection

->Alex enhances your Lego robot with voice control.
-She shares her improvements and includes a note about her changes.
+>Alex enhances your Lego robot with voice control. he shares improvements and includes a note about her changes.
 Because of your agreement, everyone feels safe using and modifying the robot without fear of legal issues, leading to more innovation.

 Imagine you say, `You can use my Lego robot and change it if you like, but let's agree not to argue over who built which part.
 Also, please tell others about any big changes you make, and don't sue anyone over ideas used in this robot.` This helps prevent disagreements and encourages transparency and cooperation.